Tim Kroeker

-Timothy Kroeker (born 25 May 1971 in Chilliwack) is a retired Canadian who specialised in the 110 metres hurdles.
+Timothy Kroeker (born 25 May 1971) is a retired Canadian athlete who specialised in the 110 metres hurdles.
 He represented his country at the 1996 Summer Olympics, as well two outdoor and three indoor World Championships.

 His personal bests are 13.57 seconds in the 110 meters hurdles (+1.2 m/s, Flagstaff 1994) and 7.81 seconds in the 60 metres hurdles (Toronto 1993).

 Tim Kroeker has three children, Ella Kroeker is the youngest, Karianne Kroeker is the middle child, and Justine Kroeker is the oldest.